 Since 2023, Ms. Patton has served as the General Counsel and Corporate Secretary at Tessera Therapeutics, a biotechnology company.
 Previously, Ms. Patton served as the General Counsel and Secretary at Verily Life Sciences, Alphabet Inc.'s healthtech subsidiary devoted to the study of life sciences between 2020 and 2023.
 Prior to Verily, between 2005 and 2020, Ms. Patton held positions of increasing responsibility at Amgen Inc., a global biopharmaceutical company, including serving as Senior Vice President, Chief Compliance Officer between 2012 and 2020.
 While at Amgen, she also served as the chair of the Amgen Foundation.
 Prior to Amgen, she served as the General Counsel of SCAN Health Plan, a California Health Medicare Advantage Plan.
 Ms. Patton serves on the board of directors of the Martin Luther King, Jr. Community Hospital in Los Angeles, a private, nonprofit, safety-net hospital serving South Los Angeles, the Los Angeles Music Center, and the Ethics and Compliance Initiative.
-She also serves on the board of trustees of Vassar College, Wildwood School in Los Angeles, and the Program on Corporate Compliance and Enforcement at NYU Law School, as well as the National Association for Law Placement Foundation for Law Career Research and Education.
+She also serves on the board of trustees of Vassar College and the Program on Corporate Compliance and Enforcement at NYU Law School.
 Ms. Patton is a graduate of Vassar College and received her J.D. from George Washington University School of Law.
 Ms. Patton brings to the Board her experience in life sciences and knowledge of data analytics.